3neti/questpay-docs/docs/executive-overview.md

 ## Vision

-**Turn ordinary financial transactions into extraordinary adventures.**
+**Turn ordinary redemptions into extraordinary adventures.**

-QuestPay™ transforms the mundane act of paying into a thrilling component of competitive gameplay.
-Every purchase, donation, transfer, or top-up becomes meaningful—a strategic move toward victory.
+QuestPay™ transforms voucher redemption into a thrilling component of competitive gameplay.
+Every code redeemed, every challenge verified, and every landing page interaction becomes meaningful—a strategic move toward victory.

+### The Redemption Loop

+Every QuestPay™ challenge follows a rhythm:
+**Redeem.
+Race.
+Repeat.**

+Each redemption verifies progress, each race reveals purpose, and each repeat builds mastery.
+This continuous cycle keeps contestants engaged and sponsors connected throughout the journey.

 ### Why This Matters

-1. **For Fintech**: Demonstrates real-world utility and drives adoption
+1. **For Fintech**: Demonstrates the power of redemption-based gameplay in real-world settings
 2. **For Media**: Creates engaging, brand-safe content with built-in monetization
-3. **For Audiences**: Provides entertainment while teaching valuable financial skills
+3. **For Audiences**: Provides entertainment while teaching valuable financial and technical skills
-4. **For Sponsors**: Delivers measurable engagement and positive brand association
+4. **For Sponsors**: Delivers measurable redemption engagement and brand participation
 5. **For Society**: Promotes financial inclusion and digital literacy

 ---